charnley/regiosqm/README.md

 ## TODO

 - [X] Chemdoodle integration / jquery clicks
 - [X] PostCSS on generated elements
 - [X] AJAX Requests to cactus
 - [X] Read result into chemdoodle from cactus
 - [x] Integrate rdkit, for smiles convertion and more
 - [x] Wait/loader while all external libraries are loading
 - [x] popup / modal / userfeedback
+- [X] Setup storybook for Svelte components (with global tailwind and local fonts)

+- [X] Python3 and ppqm implementation of RegioSQM2020
+- [X] Python3 and ppqm implementation of RegioSQM2018
+- [ ] Interface to RegioML

- - [ ] Python backend server
+- [X] Python Flask server
 - [X] Use Flask to serve Svelte Single page application
+- [X] Flask SQLAlchemy interface
+- [ ] REST API For submitting
+- [ ] REST API For checking status
+- [ ] REST API For fetching results
+- [ ] Slurm-like queuing system interface

 - [ ] About page
 - [ ] Result page

 - [ ] Read up on web workers for heavy tasks (load the full lib per worker)

 ## Rdkit Note